-Financing for a concentrator was secured in 1979; construction of a 1200 ton-per-day counter-current decantation cyanide leach plant began immediately, and was completed in early 1981 (Fig. 8).
-Total expenditure in the district, including drilling, mine development, and mill construction, was slightly less than \$10 million.
+Financing to develop the project was secured in 1979; open-pit development, and construction of a 1200 ton-per-day counter-current decantation cyanide leach plant, began immediately, and was completed in early 1981 (Fig. 8).
+Total expenditure in the District, including drilling, mine development, and mill construction, was about \$10 million.